We are Here as a Resource

 Surrender Contact Information

-If you would like to surrender your dog to RMGDRI, you can begin the process by completing the Owner Surrender Form on this page or by contacting our Incoming Director Jen Greene at firstname.lastname@example.org or contact us at 303.552.0484.
+If you would like to surrender your dog to RMGDRI, you can begin the process by completing the Owner Surrender Form on this page or by contacting our Owner Surrender Incoming Coordinator at firstname.lastname@example.org or contact us at 303.552.0484.
 Please understand that we are an all-volunteer organization and that it may take up to 48 hours to get back to you regarding your inquiry.
-In addition, once we decide to take a dog in it takes time to find a foster home and arrange transport; we will not be able to drop everything and accept your dog.
-Typically it is not an extremely quick process so be prepared for a wait period before we can accept your Great Dane.
+In addition, once we decide to take a dog in it takes time to find a foster home and arrange transport; we are not be able to accept your dog on a moments notice.
+Typically it is not an extremely quick process so be prepared for a wait period before we can accept your Great Dane into rescue.